-- It preserves and enhances the character and local distinctiveness of the Conservation Area. - It is sympathetic to the site's context and to the characteristics which are unique to the Hough on the Hill Conservation Area. - It uses materials which are appropriate to the Conservation Area. - It'sits use, scale and form are appropriate to the Conservation Area and its setting.
+- It preserves and enhances the character and local distinctiveness of the Conservation Area. - It is sympathetic to the site's context and to the characteristics which are unique to the Hough on the Hill Conservation Area. - It uses materials which are appropriate to the Conservation Area. - It's use, scale and form are appropriate to the Conservation Area and its setting.

-Conformity with SKDC Planning Policy: EN1 - Protection and Enhancement of the Character of the District Local Plan Policies EN1 - Landscape Character - and DE1 - Promoting Good Design.
+Conformity with SKDC Planning Policy: EN1 - Protection and Enhancement of the Character of the District